Marilyn Stowe Blog

 Whether you spend thousands or opt for a cut-price affair, weddings can be great fun.
 But after the confetti, champagne and congratulations from friends comes the day-to-day reality of living with your new spouse.

 As the weeks turn into months and those turn into years, your blissful union may start to develop a few cracks: long hours in stressful jobs may mean you don’t see that much of each other, or his irritating habits and discarded socks may simply start to grate.
 Marriages end for different reasons – sometimes couples realise they just aren’t as compatible as they thought they were or just grow tired of each other and decide to go their separate ways.
-Just as often only one person comes to this conclusion and when that happens the other is in for a rude awakening.

 But in my experience as a divorce lawyer, the number one biggest fuel for divorce is failure to share the load.
 Time after time I have seen couples fall out over who does what in the home.
 Almost every woman now works and only a few opt to become to become full time mothers after children arrive on the scene.
 When working mothers return home after a long day at the office they expect to have to do their fair share of childcare and household chores, but they do not expect to have to do it all, or even most of it.